MARKOTHEDEV/iffiliate-1.1/readME.md

 <h1>Steps To Before deployment</h1>

-    Check the cron jobs if the functions are commented ..(uncomment them)
+    Check the cron jobs if the functions are commented ..(you have to go to the admin admindashboard to start it) go to this link to activate it 'websitename/user/adminDashboard/startCron/'(u must be an admin)

     check the setting down below for variables like(paystack key,RAFFLE_DRAW_PAYMENT_CALLBACK_URL,EMAIL_HOST_USER) see if they are correct